 But despite all these minor successes and inspirations… nothing specific has been achieved.
 And the problem lies within the message of what is now called the “Greta Thunberg Effect.”
 It is an emotional charge, solidified by the belief that rage and cries would change the world.
 It bears the notion that protests and complaints would eventually bring forth the change that people yearn for.
 And that our world will be eventually saved from greedy corporations who exploit the world’s resources.

-This will simply not work its full effect.
+This will simply not work to its full effect.
 And the protests will gradually quiet down and the message is forgotten.

 Who manages Greta’s and why?